 One goal of manufacturers when designing any machine is to ensure that it will operate free from vibrations.
 The other goal is to ensure that the machine runs for the longest time possible.
 However, in reality, vibrations form part of rotating machinery, and some vibration levels may be unacceptable.

-Factors that can affect the efficiency of dynamic balancing
+What are the factors that can affect the efficiency of dynamic balancing?

 Many manufacturing factors can affect the efficiency of dynamic balancing, including material issues such as porosity, density, blowholes, and voids.
 Fabrication issues include eccentric machining, misshapen castings, and poor assembly.
 Distortion issues include temperature and aerodynamics changes and rotational stresses.
 These problems arise during the manufacturing process, while others arise during the machine’s operational life.